lablnet/pakjuris/scraper/README.md

 - **MongoDB Connection Issues**: Verify your MongoDB URI and credentials
 - **S3 Upload Failures**: Check AWS credentials and bucket permissions
 - **Website Structure Changes**: If the pakistancode.gov.pk website changes structure, the scraper selectors may need to be updated
+- **No Current Year Found**: If the website hasn't added the current year yet, you'll see a warning message